-This time a year ago I was preparing for the London Marathon.
+Back in 2017 I was preparing for the London Marathon.
 I’d already trained for a Marathon twice, but had only made it to the start line once.

 I had devised my own plan and followed it loosely.
 Changing things around to fit in with daily life and if lacking in motivation I would either skip or run or move it to another day.
 Now this plan did work in one sense, as I achieved a Good For Age Spot for this year, but there was just something missing.